Report Finds SF-Marin Food Bank Delivery Program Fills Critical Gap for Low-Income San Francisco and Marin Residents

 Program Participants

 HDG uniquely supports low-income individuals who may lack access to food due to shifting work schedules, caregiver responsibilities, mobility or cognitive disabilities, and more that make it hard to attend a food pantry.
-Participants include:
+Demographics include:

 • 4% of participants live in Marin County